curvednebula/go-rust-perf-tests/README.md

 ## First run results

+Platform:

+**NOTE:** My tests were done on Windows/Intel CPU.
+A few people reported different results on MacOS with Apple CPU, where Rust version finished execution faster.

 Rust was 30% slower with the default malloc, but almost identical to Go with mimalloc.
 While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust is only 35-60Mb.
 But why?
 Is that simply because GC can't keep up with so many goroutines allocating structs?

 Notice that on average Rust finished a task in 0.006s (max in 0.053s), while Go's average task duration was 16s!
 A massive differrence!
 If both finished all tasks at roughtly the same time that could only mean that Go is executing thousands of tasks in parallel sharing limited amount of CPU threads available, but Rust is running only couple of them at once.
 This explains why Rust's average task duration is so short.